MODERN SLAVERY STATEMENT 2023

 - Work closely with our supply chains to ensure compliance with legislative obligations and we expect those organisations to have suitable anti-slavery and human trafficking policies and processes.

-- We seek to build long standing relationships with suppliers and to make clear our expectations of ethical business behaviour from them.
+- Seek to build long-standing relationships with suppliers and to make clear our expectations of ethical business behaviour from them.

 Supplier Adherence to our Values

-H I Weldrick has a zero tolerance view to slavery and human trafficking and we expect that view to prevail in our supply chain and contractors.
+H I Weldrick Limited has a zero-tolerance view to slavery and human trafficking and we expect that view to prevail in our supply chain and contractors.

-To ensure appropriate levels or risk awareness in respect of modern slavery and human trafficking, we provide training to relevant members of staff and, in particular, to senior Managers in our Buying Department and our Personnel Department.
+To ensure appropriate levels or risk awareness in respect of modern slavery and human trafficking, we provide training to relevant members of staff and, in particular, to Senior Managers in our Buying Department and our Human Resources Department.
 All Directors in the business have been briefed on the subject.

 Our Effectiveness in Combating Slavery and Human Trafficking

-As has been stated above, we believe that, because of our position within the healthcare industry and our reliance upon direct, one to one recruitment processes, with subsequent monitoring of performance and the attainment of regulatory standards, our exposure within our human resources to human trafficking and slavery is low.
+As has been stated above, we believe that, because of our position within the healthcare industry and our reliance upon direct, one to one recruitment processes, with subsequent monitoring of performance and the attainment of regulatory standards, our exposure within our human capital to human trafficking and slavery is low, however we remain vigilant and aware of our responsibilities.

-This statement is made to pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes H I Weldrick’s slavery and human trafficking statement for the current financial year.
+This statement is made to pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes H I Weldrick Limited’s commitment to addressing and mitigating the risk of modern slavery and human trafficking for the financial year to 30 April 2023.

 Signed: Christopher Alcock